shirblc/angular-gulp/README.md

 ### Running Tests

 Running tests is done through the dedicated Gulp task.
-All you need to do is run `gulp unitTest` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.
-Note: this process can take several minutes.
+All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Browserify's compilation of tests and project files.

 ## Hosting